Serve inOld-fashioned glass

 A Sweet Manhattan served on-the-rocks with added herbal complexity and an all-important splash and dash or two of New Orlean's French Quarter.

-Driven by comments on Difford's Guide, particularly one left in January 2021 (thanks "Tom ."), I changed my Vieux Carré recipe to the one above.
-This has 25% less bourbon, cognac, and vermouth but the same 10ml of Bénédictine, so amplifying the herbal richness it contributes.
-(Thanks to Tom's input) I also doubled the Creole bitters.
+Driven by comments on Difford's Guide, particularly one left in January 2021, I changed my Vieux Carré recipe to use 25% less whiskey, cognac, and vermouth but the same 10ml of Bénédictine, so amplifying the herbal richness it contributes.
+I also doubled the Creole bitters.
 For those who liked the previous recipe:

 30 ml Bourbon